philipdalen/mcp-workspace/servers/outlook/community/simply-outlook-mcp/README.md

 - `search-outlook-messages` - Search emails by keywords
 - `send-outlook-message` - Send new emails
 - `reply-outlook-message` - Reply to existing emails
+- `list-outlook-folders` - List all mail folders
-- `archive-outlook-message` - Archive emails to Archive folder
+- `move-outlook-message` - Move emails to any folder

 ### Example Configuration